thinktandem/isna-vuepress/src/oneofus/README.md

 title: "One of Us: Conjoined Twins and the Future of Normal (Alice Dreger)"
 ---

+# One of Us: Conjoined Twins and the Future of Normal (Alice Dreger)

 <a href="http://www.amazon.com/exec/obidos/ASIN/0674012941/intersexsocietyo/" target="amazon"><img src="/img/books/oneofus.jpg" width=158 height=234 alt="One of Us: Conjoined Twins and the Future of Normal" align=left hspace=10 vspace=3></a>

 Must children born with socially challenging anatomies have their bodies changed because others cannot be expected to change their minds? _One of Us_ views conjoined twinning and other "abnormalities" from the point of view of people living with such anatomies, and considers these issues within the larger historical context of anatomical politics.